rodnnr/oltemplate-divoverflow/README.md

-## OL Connect Designer How to overflow text into multiple DIV objects
+## OL Connect Designer How to overflow text between multiple DIV objects
 ### Introduction

 One often sought requirement is the ability to dynamically flow text from one positioned box into one or multiple other positioned boxes scattered on the same page or any other pages of the same document.
 In addition, it is also often required to break up a positioned **&lt;div&gt;** object, which has reached the bottom margin of a page to allow it to overflow text onto the next page.